AglayaSukhobskaya/REST_App/README.md

 Create a new PostgreSQL database and implement a connection to the service.
 All connection settings you can find in ***resources/application.properties***.
 To create the necessary tables in the database execute the SQL queries from file ***resaurces/db.sql***.

-Now application ready for running.
+Now the application is ready to running.

 ## Running the application
 First you need to run REST API service: method main() from class ***ru.sukhobskaya.springcourse.RestApp.RestAppApplication***.